Frequently Asked Questions for Ecofan Fans: (UK Version)

 There is no formula to say which Ecofan is required in a particular situation.
 The 812 AirMax will move more air and be more efficient so this is the ultimate choice.
 The 810 UltrAir will provide slightly less air movement and start working at a slightly higher temperature but still provide excellent results.

-For minimal outlay opt for the basic 800 Original which will provide reduced performance but still outperform all Chinese copy stove fans.
+For minimal outlay opt for the basic 800 Original or, if space is an issue, the basic 815 Original Mini which will provide reduced performance but still improve your comfort.

 All Ecofans give you the re-assurance of a 2 year warranty.
 Download the latest UK Ecofan Leaflet here.
 This clearly shows the benefits of each type of Wood-stove Ecofan.